UniversalDependencies/docs/_fi-dep/reparandum.md

 shortdef : 'reparandum'
 ---

-The description of the USD relation `reparandum` in Finnish is not yet completed.
+We use `reparandum` to indicate disfluencies overridden in a speech repair.
+The disfluency is the dependent of the repair.

+(TODO: Finnish `reparandum` example)

+---

+Note/diff: `reparandum` is not annotated in TDT and is not used in the current version of the UD Finnish corpus.